 Fortunately for me (or unfortunately for my liver), so many other places were spot on.
 A favorite was Le Syndicat: Organisation de Défense des Spiritueux Français, a bar hidden behind a blink-and-you-missed-it entrance papered with faded and torn posters.
 Inside, Armagnac, Cognac and Chartreuse are clustered on shelves behind the bar by genre, offering a primer into French distilling.
 The cocktail menu is totally French-centric, eschewing foreign influences in favor of locally produced liquors.
 My other top spot was Little Red Door, a bar for cocktail nerds that relies on a year-long research process undertaken by head bartender Remy Savage to create each new menu.
 The current list is inspired by applied architecture and features drinks created with the input of scholars and architects.
 Each is engineered by Savage to channel the impressions of historic architectural forms.
 Inside the book-like menu—the latest in a series of fanatically developed lists—a quote accompanies each drink description, and one description could easily pass for the unofficial motto of Parisian cocktail bars as they evolve from an influential (but distant) past to a promising and rapidly expanding future: “Don’t think about what will be built, think about what can be built.”

-Read about these and other top Paris bars by snagging a copy of Imbibe’s September/October issue; the article, beautifully illustrated by photographer Caleb Krivoshey, will be published online eventually.
+Read about these and other top Paris bars by snagging a copy of Imbibe’s September/October issue; the article, beautifully illustrated by photographer Caleb Krivoshey, will be published online eventually (UPDATE: THE PIECE IS ONLINE NOW).
 In the meantime, mix yourself Joseph TK’s Italian Job, online now and enjoy this extended list of Paris’s cocktail bars in Google Map form!